groupdocs-conversion/GroupDocs.Conversion-Docs/net/product-overview.md

 ### Simple Public API

 GroupDocs.Conversion for .NET public API was designed to be simple and intuitive.
-The methods are doing what you wold expect from them and nothing more.
+All methods are doing what you would expect from them and nothing more.
 -->
 You can use GroupDocs.Conversion across [multiple platforms and operation systems]({{< ref "conversion/net/getting-started/system-requirements" >}}):